effeix/PascalSimplifiedCompiler/README.md

 ```

 ### Syntactic Diagram
 The syntactic diagram is a visual representation of the EBNF, describing the algorithm used by the compiler.
-If you pay close attention to the code, you will se the similarities between the diagram and the algorithm.
+If you pay close attention to the code, the similarities between the diagram and the algorithm are clear.
 Below is the syntactic diagram for this compiler:

 ![Syntactic Diagram](https://i.imgur.com/zgaumZ6.png)